rossborchers/EyeOfShmoggl-TogglUpload/README.md

 ## How to use

 See src/app.js for examples.
-Right now you have to call `createDefaultWorkWeek` or 'createDefaultWorkday' manually.
+Right now you have to call `createDefaultWorkWeek` or `createDefaultWorkday` manually.
 Will hopefully expand on this to automate more in the future if this proves useful.